kinetic-flow/arcin-infinitas/README.md

 ## QE1 sensitivity
 Here is an explanation of the sensitivty options.

 1:1 means the rotary encoder counts from 0 and up to (but not including) 256.
+This value is directly reported as the joystick X-axis.

 1:N increases the range in which the encoder counts up to at the hardware level.
 1:2 means 0 to 512, 1:4 means 0 to 1024, etc. In other words, you are setting finer granularity for each tick as N increases.
 Effectively, going from 1:2 to 1:4 makes so that twice the amount of rotation of the encoder is required to input a full rotation.